 There's a large lack of understanding and education on how to cope with mental diseases, as many people typically focus on physical health.

 It's estimated that 54 million Americans are affected with a mental illness in a given year.2 The most common types that you may have heard about are depression, bipolar disorder, anxiety, and schizophrenia.
 This final illness is probably the most misunderstood.

 There are plenty of misconceptions that surround schizophrenia.
 The examples below are the most prominent ones, which you may already be aware of:3

-• Schizophrenia is caused by bad parenting or a bad childhood:4 people often speculate that the reason why someone gets schizophrenia is due to having a difficult childhood.
+- Schizophrenia is caused by bad parenting or a bad childhood:4 People often speculate that the reason why a person gets schizophrenia is due to having a difficult childhood.
 This isn't the case, as schizophrenia is caused by a complex interplay of genes and your environment.
 Your upbringing is just one part of the equation.

 Schizophrenia is a disease that affects the way you perceive reality and can cause major behavioral changes.
 Defining symptoms include:5